Our Services

 Always speak to a doctor about any concerning or persistent symptoms.

 Pain when pooping can usually be managed with dietary changes, sitz baths, topical treatments, and lifestyle adjustments.
 However, proper diagnosis ensures targeted therapy and prevents complications.
-If you’re unsure what’s causing your pain, try a free, online symptom check for pain when pooping or speak to your healthcare provider for personalized advice.
+If you're experiencing ongoing symptoms like abdominal discomfort, bloating, or changes in bowel patterns alongside your pain, try the free AI Irritable Bowel Syndrome (IBS) symptom checker to better understand what might be causing your symptoms, or speak to your healthcare provider for personalized advice.
 If you notice any life-threatening signs—such as heavy bleeding, high fever, or severe unrelenting pain—seek urgent medical care.

 (References)